Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 ```
 (This sometimes also allows the compiler to optimize better.)

+**Variable identifiers in detail:**

 Any name in Horse64 that isn't a known keyword like `var`
 is an identifier, and must refer to some known variable.
 [See
 later section on lifetime and scopes](#data-lifetime-and-scopes)
-for how this is determined.
+for how whether a variable is known is determined.

 There are built-in variables, for example the pre-defined `print` function.
 Refer to the standard library reference for a complete list.

-There are also the special identifiers "self" and "base" don't
+There are also the special identifiers `self` and `base` don't
 refer to variables, see [later section on classes](
     #defining-custom-classes-class-new
 ).